cleardusk/3DDFA_V2/readme.md

 **\[Updates\]**
+ - `2020.10.7`: Add the latency evaluation of the full pipeline in [latency.py](./latency.py), just run by `python3 latency.py --onnx`.
  - `2020.10.6`: Add onnxruntime support for FaceBoxes to reduce the face detection latency, just append the `--onnx` action to activate it, see [FaceBoxes_ONNX.py](FaceBoxes/FaceBoxes_ONNX.py) for details.
  - `2020.10.2`: **Add onnxruntime support to greatly reduce the 3dmm parameters inference latency**, just append the `--onnx` action when running `demo.py`, see [TDDFA_ONNX.py](./TDDFA_ONNX.py) for details.
  - `2020.9.20`: Add features including pose estimation and serializations to .ply and .obj, see `pose`, `ply`, `obj` options in [demo.py](./demo.py).